Spray Foam Insulation: The Essentials

 The benefits of open-cell spray foam

 As mentioned, open-cell foaming insulation is best suited for interior purposes, offering an array of advantages of traditional fibrous insulation substances.
-Benefits of open-cell foam insulation include:
+Benefits of open-cell foam

 - Allows for bi-directional drying